Unique Team Outing Ideas for Denver Companies (Updated for 2026)

 This highly interactive team outing idea works for groups of 10 to 800+.
 All you have to do is pick a venue and The Murder Mystery Co. handles the rest.
 Expect two hours of intrigue and excitement for everyone involved.

 Colorado Ballet is a local nonprofit organization that teaches and presents both classic and contemporary ballet performances.
-More than 58 productions are put on each year.
-Upcoming shows include Dracula, The Great Gatsby, The Nutcracker and A Midsummer Night’s Dream.
+Dozens of productions are put on each year.

 Allow your team to get dressed up for an evening of culture at the Denver Performing Arts Complex.
 It’s sure to be a treat, and perhaps one they’d be unlikely to purchase for themselves.
 Plenty of cocktail bars and restaurants are in the area, making it easy to build an itinerary.